Entertainment rigging

-Entertainment Rigging refers to the systems, techniques, and equipment that suspend and hoist aspects of live entertainment such as lighting equipment, sound equipment, scenery, curtains, and performers.
+Entertainment rigging refers to the systems, techniques, and equipment that suspend and hoist aspects of live entertainment such as lighting equipment, sound equipment, scenery, curtains, and performers.

 Rigging in entertainment is divided into three main subjects: theatrical rigging, arena-style rigging, and aerial rigging.
-The same skills are shared in these different areas.
+The same skills are shared in these areas.
 The first takes place in a theatre or performing arts space, and typically involves the venue's permanent fly system.
-The other in an arena or "exposed structure venue" such as a convention center, ballroom, warehouse, etc. or other place with an no roof or defined stage.
+Arena rigging occurs in an arena or "exposed structure venue" such as a convention center, ballroom, warehouse, etc. or other place with no roof or defined stage.
 It usually encompasses a temporary structures of trusses.
-Aerial rigging is focused on allowing performers to "fly" during a performance such as Trapeze in a circus.
+Aerial rigging is focused on allowing performers to "fly" during a performance, such as a trapeze in a circus.